 The assessment strategy is designed to provide students with the opportunity to demonstrate each of the learning outcomes

-Learning outcomes 1-4 are assessed by both the Exam and Quantitative assignment.
+Learning outcomes 1-4 are assessed by the Exam.

 Thus, the summative assessment for this module consists of:

 - MCQ/short answer exam (exam period), 55 questions and length of 90 minutes.

 Formative assessment and feedback